tidy-finance/website/docs/32_univariate_sorts.md

 ## Data preparation

-We start with loading the required data from our `SQLite`-database.
+We start with loading the required data from our `SQLite`-database introduced in our chapter on *"Accessing & managing financial data"*.
 In particular, we use the monthly CRSP sample as our asset universe.
 Once we form our portfolios, we use the Fama-French factor returns to compute the risk-adjusted performance (i.e., alpha).
 `beta` is the tibble with market betas computed in the previous chapter.